Nyandisk/CGT-T-T/README.md

 Completely Garbage Tic-Tac-Toe Game

-Runs on Unity and PUN 2 For networking.
+Runs on Unity and PUN 2 (Free) For networking.
+If you don't want to, you don't have to copy the asset folder photon stuff :), you can just get the package from asset store for yourself
 It's actually one of my first networking based games on unity, meaning I'm still learning.
 That's also the reason why some of the code is well.. spaghetti.